awsdocs/aws-encryption-sdk-docs/doc_source/how-it-works.md

 ## Envelope Encryption<a name="envelope-encryption"></a>

-The security of your encrypted data depends on protecting the data key that can decrypt it\.
+The security of your encrypted data depends in part on protecting the data key that can decrypt it\.
 One accepted best practice for protecting the data key is to encrypt it\.
 To do this, you need another encryption key, known as a [master key](concepts.md#master-key)\.
 This practice of using a master key to encrypt data keys is known as *envelope encryption*\.
 Some of the benefits of envelope encryption include the following\.

 **Protecting Data Keys**
 When you encrypt a data key, you don't have to worry about where to store it because the data key is inherently protected by encryption\.
 You can safely store the encrypted data key with the encrypted data\.
 The AWS Encryption SDK does this for you\.
 It saves the encrypted data and the encrypted data key together in an [encrypted message](concepts.md#message)\.